-Biniam Girmay becomes first Black African to win a Grand Tour stage
+Biniam Girmay becomes first black African to win a Grand Tour stage

+The 22-year-old’s race could now be over after an accident during his podium celebration.

-Biniam Girmay became the first Black African to win a stage of a Grand Tour with victory in the Giro d’Italia on Tuesday.
+Biniam Girmay became the first black African to win a stage of a Grand Tour with victory in the Giro d’Italia on Tuesday but his race could now be over after an accident during his podium celebration.

-A lumpy finish to the 196km stage from Pescara had left the peloton in pieces with Girmay and Mathieu van der Poel the only real sprinters left, and after Girmay launched his move Van der Poel gave up in his bid to come around the Eritrean and offered a salute as he crossed the line.
+A lumpy end to the 196km stage from Pescara had left the peloton in pieces with Girmay and van der Poel the only real sprinters left in a much-reduced front group.
+After Girmay launched his move, Van der Poel gave up in his bid to come around the Eritrean and offered a salute as he crossed the line.

-After his podium interview was interrupted several times by wellwishers from the peloton, he added: “When I started the Giro we had the possibility to win and make good results – this is also part of the success of our team, my family and everybody.
+His interview was interrupted several times by well-wishers from the peloton, but Girmay returned to add: “When I started the Giro we had the possibility to win and make good results – this is also part of the success of our team, my family and everybody.

 “Every day comes new history so I’m really grateful and happy that I did it.”